bitfocus/companion-module-ltn-schedule/companion/HELP.md

 - Presets for playback actions (toggle playback, publish, overlays, hold) are created
 - A preset for template insertion is created
 - Presets for current status timers are created
+- A preset for jumping to an element by ID and by Index